1 Current Path 1 Current Path

 Africa’s recurring debt challenge

 In 1995, public debt for Africa’s lower-middle-income countries peaked at 97% of GDP.
-In the following year, public debt for low-income Africa was at an astounding 174% of GDP.
+The following year, public debt for low-income Africa was at 174% of GDP.
 In response, the IMF, the World Bank and other creditors began the Heavily Indebted Poor Country (HIPC) Initiative in 1996.
-The HIPC was reviewed and comprehensively expanded in 1999 and complemented by the Multilateral Debt Relief Initiative, a debt relief proposal initially advanced by the Group of Eight (G8) countries, in 2005.
+The HIPC was reviewed and comprehensively expanded in 1999 and complemented by the Mulitlateral Debt Relief Initiative, a debt relief proposal initially advanced by the Group of Eight (G8) countries in 2005.

-However, debt levels started to increase again, largely owing to declining commodity prices after 2011, which hit Angola, Chad, the Republic of the Congo, Niger, Nigeria and Zambia particularly hard.
+With the decline in commodity prices after 2011, levels of debt again started to increase, which hit Angola, Chad, the Republic of the Congo, Niger, Nigeria and Zambia particularly hard.
 Other factors also contributed, such as internal conflict (Burundi), the impact of epidemics such as Ebola (in Liberia and Sierra Leone) and corruption (Mozambique and The Gambia).
 Finally, a larger liquidity crunch, delays in the start of natural resource production and weaknesses in revenue administration negatively affected debt levels in Benin, Cameroon, Djibouti, Ethiopia, Ghana, Kenya, Senegal, São Tomé and Príncipe, Rwanda, Togo, Uganda and Zimbabwe.

-It was against this background that the announcements of large additional loans from China (such as on the margins of the Forum on China–Africa Cooperation meeting held in September 2018 in Beijing) elicited concern.
-Exact information is hard to decipher as national banks, both Chinese and Western, do not release comprehensive data.
-But it seems that interest-bearing loans from the Chinese government, banks and contractors have gone from almost nothing in 2000 to US$143 billion in 2017, representing about a third of Africa’s overall debt of around US$365 billion.
+Against this background, the announcements of large additional loans from China (such as on the margins of the Forum on China–Africa Cooperation meeting held in September 2018 in Beijing) elicited concern.
+Exact information is complex to decipher as Chinese and Western national banks do not release comprehensive data.
+However, it seems that interest-bearing loans from the Chinese government, banks, and contractors went from almost nothing in 2000 to US$143 billion in 2017, representing about a third of Africa’s overall debt of around US$365 billion.
+The trend is ongoing.
 Chinese lending now dwarfs World Bank loans to Africa.
 To some analysts, it appeared that Africans had to borrow money from the IMF to repay China.
 In response, successive US administrations sought to characterise Chinese loans as ‘debt-trap diplomacy’ — arguing that China is seeking to use debt for strategic leverage to eventually gain control over strategic resources such as rail and harbours.
 The reality is more complex.
-Most African debt is to private bondholders in the West with much higher interest rates than the World Bank and other multilateral development banks and require shorter repayment periods.
+Most African debt is to private bondholders in the West with much higher interest rates than the World Bank and other multilateral development banks and requires shorter repayment periods.

-Yet Chinese lending appears to have resulted in an increase of nearly 4% in the debt-to-GDP ratio of low-income countries in recent years while that of multilateral institutions such as the World Bank had seen an equal decline.
-Chinese lending to developing countries is generally offered less concessional than those from multilateral development banks, although more favourable than what the market would offer.
-The shift in debt away from the concessional rates offered by the World Bank and IMF (and other multilateral development banks such as the African Development Bank) towards China has also seen other effects, such as shorter maturities and grace periods.
+Yet Chinese lending appears to have resulted in an increase of nearly 4% in the debt-to-GDP ratio of low-income countries in recent years.
+At the same time, multilateral institutions such as the World Bank have seen an equal decline.
+Chinese lending to developing countries is generally offered less concessional than multilateral development banks, although it is more favourable than what the market would offer.
+The shift in debt away from the concessional rates provided by the World Bank and IMF (and other multilateral development banks such as the African Development Bank) towards China has also seen other effects, such as shorter maturities and grace periods.

 In 2019, Beijing announced that it would establish an analysis framework on debt sustainability for Belt and Road Initiative projects and improve transparency.
 At that point, the IMF assessed that about 17 low-income African countries were either in or at risk of debt distress, which has subsequently increased.